This is a (non-comprehensive) overview of gTrack

 stagger these intervals vertically to make them more visually distinct.

-This can be done by setting the parameter stack.gap
+This can be done by setting the parameter stack.gap to some

 numeric value.
 This will vertically stack adjacent intervals separated